A simulation framework for the design of a station-based bike sharing system: Simulation framework

-\begin{itemize} \item At the beginning of the first shift of the day being simulated, to build an initial plan for all the scheduled vehicles. \item Every time a vehicle enters a station, to reevaluate the plan on the basis of the actual status of the station. \item Every time a vehicle exits a station, to reevaluate the plan with the changes in the status of the stations occurred while the operator was loading/unloading bikes (i.e., bikes were rented or returned in other stations of the system). \end{itemize}
+\begin{itemize} \item the beginning of the first shift of the day being simulated, to build an initial plan for all the scheduled vehicles; \item every time a vehicle enters a station, to reevaluate its intervention based on the actual status of the station; \item every time a vehicle exits a station, to reevaluate the plan of the vehicles with the changes in the status of the stations that occurred while the operator was loading/unloading bikes (i.e., bikes were rented or returned in other stations of the system).
+As result, the vehicle will either stay at the station to perform further actions or depart for a different station. \end{itemize}

+It is worth stating that, while the two latter reoptimization epochs are triggered by the actions of one vehicle, the optimization algorithm builds a solution for all the vehicles whose shift has not already ended, based on the information available at the reoptimization epoch.

-\paragraph{Information available at each epoch}
+\paragraph{Information available at each epoch.}